graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration4.md

 > By default, descriptions for fields, types, enums, and so on are not pulled from xml comments unless the corresponding global flag is enabled.

-Note that to improve performance, by default GraphQL.NET 4.0 does not pull descriptions from fields from xml comments as it did in 3.x.
-To re-enable that functionality, see Global Switches above.
+Note that to improve performance, by default GraphQL.NET 4.0 does not pull descriptions for fields from xml comments as it did in 3.x.
+To re-enable that functionality, see [Global Switches](#Global-Switches) above.

 (todo: update/consolidate description)